dartmouth-cs98/artificien_experimental/README.md

    * Jupyter notebooks that show how to define a model for federated learning using pysyft out-of-the-box, using the artificien library, and training a model on the node as a server
 ## Architecture

-* artificienLibrary
-    * Libraries used
-        * `PyGrid` the basis of the wrapper library, the core technology behind PySyft
-        * 'artificienlib' this is the library that it installs to
-        * `pysyft` is the conda environment that contains all the needed packages for the library to run.
-Requirements can be found in 'requirements.txt'
-    * Code Organization
-        * `syftfunctions.py` is the artificien library - this is the wrapper around PySyft functions, making it easier for data scientists to build robust federated learning capable pytorch based machine learning models.
-Functional models can be built and sent for training on the pysyft node in under 5 lines of code + normal pysyft model definition
-        * `constants.py` stores authentication protocols for communicating with the node and other pieces of artificien infrastructure
-        * `test_myfunctions.py` is several tests of syftfunctions to ensure the artificien library works as expected
 * dataSimulation
     * Libraries used
         * Python